-Students wishing to enroll as Undergraduate Lifelong Education students must have a high school diploma, or its equivalent.
+Students wishing to enroll as Undergraduate Lifelong Education students must have a high school diploma or its equivalent.
 This information is collected as part of the application procedure.
-The high school transcript is NOT required as proof.
-The only exception to this requirement is for High School High Achievers and dually enrolled high school students.
-(See item 7 below.)
+The high school transcript is not normally required as proof.
+The only exception to this requirement is for High School High Achievers.
+(See item 8 below.)